L-Zhou17/SPAD-Cap/README.md

 * Connect a USB camera to RPI.
 * Download and copy the whole foler to your RPI.
 * Install the required packages.
-* Make configure that run Web_SPAD.py script automatically at system startup.
+* Configure to run Web_SPAD.py script automatically at system startup.